zolodev/EnvyCommerce/README.md

 ## Prerequisite

-In order to be able to run this project you will need the following, so make sure you have these installed.
+In order to be able to run this project you will need the following, so make sure you have the following prerequisite installed.

 - NodeJS
 - Yarn